 The statement must be clear as it is the basis for engaging your developer audience.
 Is your description of your product or service meaningful?
 Does it sound like it will make a difference to people’s lives?
 When people hear the value proposition, does your product sound valuable to them?

 Being clear about your developer target audience, their needs, and how you respond to those needs should provide clear direction to your business.
 An unambiguous value proposition will help you save time and money in developing features, products or other services that are irrelevant to your target customers.

 With clarity and direction comes confidence.
 Your value proposition should be positive – a galvanizing statement that aligns the business to focus on the right developers with the right products or services.

-With a compelling value proposition in your pocket, you’re ready to take the next step in building your developer program: Content.
-In the next part of our Guide to Developer Marketing, we’ll share more about building engaging technical and marketing content that brings your value proposition to life with an ongoing narrative that helps developers understand, appreciate, test, and use your technology and become advocates of your brand.
+With a compelling value proposition in your pocket, you’re ready to take the next step in building your developer program: Community.
+In the next part of our Guide to Developer Marketing, we’ll share more about building engaging technical developers and the role of your brand in community building.

 Grow your developer program

 The Catchy Developer Program Framework helps you identify and measure the areas for growth in your developer program.
 Use the eight components to prioritize your developer marketing mix and maximize the ROI of your developer program.